AUGSignals/docker-private-opkg-repo/README.md

 docker-compose up -d
 ```

+Place the `*.ipk` files in the `packages` directory.

-Access the server at http://local-ip-or-hostname:PORT/.
+Access the server at http://local-ip-or-hostname:PORT/ (default: http://localhost:8080/).

 # What is it doing?
 See [start-opkg-server.sh](bin/start-opkg-server.sh) to see how the package generation works.
 It will rebuild the package list at every startup.

 # More info
-I largely followed this set of instructions and then dockerized it. https://jumpnowtek.com/yocto/Managing-a-private-opkg-repository.html
+I largely followed this set of instructions and then dockerized it. ~~https://jumpnowtek.com/yocto/Managing-a-private-opkg-repository.html~~ https://github.com/jumpnow/jumpnowtek-site/blob/jethro/_posts/2014-07-25-Managing-a-private-opkg-repository.md

 You'll obviously need a set of packages built in order to serve these.